RenderKit/ospray/ospray2_porting_guide.md

 # OSPRay 2.0.0 Porting Guide

 OSPRay 2.0.0 introduces a number of new features and updates, as well as some API changes.
 This guide is intended as an introduction to the new features and the concepts behind them, and as a guide to porting applications using OSPRay 1.8.x to 2.0.0.

+## Parameters

+### Setting parameters

+OSPRay traded having a limited number of parameter types (with a unique function signature for each type) by instead having a single generic function that takes any type found in the `OSPDataType` enum.
+The new function signature is as follows:

+    void ospSetParam(OSPObject, const char *name, OSPDataType type, const void *mem)

+This function takes the address of the value being set, where care should be taken when setting pointer-based types.
+For example, consider the following C-array:

+    float myValues[] = {0.f, 1.f, 2.f}

+If the application wants to set these values as an OSP_VEC3F, note that the `const void *mem` parameter to `ospSetParam` should point to what is the address of what would be a `vec3f`.
+Thus either of the following are
+valid:

+    void ospSetParam(object, "some_parameter", OSP_VEC3F, &myValues[0]);

+or

+    void ospSetParam(object, "some_parameter", OSP_VEC3F, myValues);

+The second variant relies on implicit casting from `float[]` to `float *`, which will point to the address of the first value.
+This then gets casted to a `vec3f` to be set on the target `object`.

+Some of the `ospSet*` functions were preserved as utility wrapper functions outlined later in this document (and can be found in `ospray_util.h`).

+### OSPDataType type checking

+Where it was previously accepted to create data of generic type `OSP_OBJECT` to represent a list of any object type, the `OSPDataType` must now match the object(s) it contains.

 ## Objects